uber/mockolo/README.md

 # Mockolo

-`Mockolo` is a lightweight commandline tool that uses the `MockoloCore` framework for creating mocks in Swift.
+`Mockolo` is a lightweight commandline tool that uses the `MockoloFramework` framework for creating mocks in Swift.
 It uses a concurrent swift file scanner and `SourceKittenFramework` for parsing, and a custom template renderer for generating a mock output.

 ## Build